 Black garlic is unique!
-The extraordinary complex, sweet taste of black garlic is very enticing.
+The extraordinary complex, sweet taste of black garlic is enticing.
 It’s like having healthy sweets!
 But be aware! once you have got the taste of it you will be irresistibly captured by the dark side.

 What is black garlic?

 However, black garlic produced by true fermentation involves live bacteria and is superior.
 During this fermentation, some nutrients are enhanced and many new ones are formed.
 For example, during fermentation allicin is converted to the potent S-ally-cysteine (SAC), a powerful antioxidant with many benefits.
-SAC is probably the most important and unique nutrient in black garlic.

 Unique taste